 Fitz Collings is an IP litigator who puts science first to develop innovative litigation strategies for life sciences and technology companies.

 Fitz earned his B.A. in biology from Cornell University.
-He received his J.D. from the College of William & Mary, where he served as the technical editor for the Environmental Law and Policy Review and as president for both the American Constitution Society and the Student Intellectual Property Society.
+He received his J.D. from the College of William & Mary, where he served as the technical editor of the Environmental Law and Policy Review and as president of both the American Constitution Society and the Student Intellectual Property Society.
 Prior to law school, Fitz worked as a scientific researcher at Brigham and Women’s Hospital and the Cleveland Clinic, and he draws on this experience to provide legal advice grounded in science to all of his clients.